FaxAPI/Fax-REST-API/README.md

 To use the Cash Balance API:

-1. Create a [request](/docs/user-management/cash-balance/request.md) and get the cash balance:
+1. Create a <a href='/docs/user-management/cash-balance/request.md' id='cash-balance-request' class='anchor' aria-hidden='true'>request</a> and get the cash balance:

 <ul><details><summary><strong>cURL</strong></summary><p>